 use and operate in a reasonable manner all electrical, plumbing, sanitary, heating, ventilating, air conditioning, and other facilities and appliances, including elevators; and

-be responsible for the full costs of the replacement/repair of any lost or broken gate cards, fobs, garage door remotes, and any other access item issued to Tenant in connection this Lease, including access to any common areas (“Access Item”).
+be responsible for the full costs of the replacement/repair of any lost or broken gate cards, fobs, garage door remotes, and any other access item issued to Tenant in connection with the Lease, including access to any common areas (“Access Item”).

 UTILITIES.
 Tenant shall pay all utilities and utilities services to the Premises during the Lease Term and all charges for hook-up, connection, and deposit for activating and providing all utilities and utility services to the Premises during the Lease Term except for__________________________________, which Landlord agrees to provide at Landlord’s expense.
 (Specify any utilities to be provided and paid for by Landlord such as water, sewer, oil, gas, electricity, telephone, garbage removal, etc. If blank, then “NONE”).
-Any additional sums or charges due from Tenant under this Lease for utilities or fees associated with utilities shall be due as additional rent.
+Any additional sums or charges due from Tenant under the Lease for utilities or fees associated with utilities shall be due as additional rent.

 SERVICEMEMBER.
 If Tenant is a member of the United States Armed Forces on active duty or state active duty or a member of the Florida National Guard or the United States Reserve Forces, the Tenant has rights to terminate the Lease as provided in Section 83.682, Florida Statutes, the provisions of which can be found in the attachment to this Lease.